Things to do in and around Sigiriya: Sri Lanka’s Cultural Triangle

 If you wish to take guided tours with transport to these cultural sites, check out these options:

-If you are looking for luxury accommodation as a base for exploring the Cultural Triangle of Sri Lanka, I highly recommend the Vil Uyana by Jetwings.
+If you are looking for luxury accommodation as a base for exploring the Cultural Triangle of Sri Lanka, I highly recommend the Jetwings Vil Uyana.
 Independent cottages laid out over a vast area, interspersed with paddy fields, wooden paths connecting all the cottages, a vast lounge and restaurant area near a water body all make for a peaceful getaway amidst nature.

 The hectic sightseeing in the daytime was perfectly balanced by the relaxed evenings we spent at this beautiful property.
 If you are with young kids, you may want to request a cottage near the main lounge and dining area of the resort.